gupta-shrinath/Dev/README.md

 </p>

 - Dev is a multi-platform application that displays system information.
-  -Dev is a flutter app that will run on Android, Linux and Windows.
+- Dev is a flutter app that will run on Android, Linux and Windows.

 ## Status
 - Working for android platform then will move the Linux platform.